MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 ## Prerequisites

-To see and use recommendations in automation center the following are required:
+To see and use recommendations in automation center, the following are required:

 - Premium Power Automate license
 - Environment maker role (or other roles that include access to recommendation data)

 ## Recommendation details

-Recommendations are displayed as cards in the carousel located at the top of the Automation Center's overview page.
+Recommendations are displayed as cards in the carousel located at the top of the automation center's overview page.

 ### Recommendation card